 Extra bike racks and bicycle parking prohibition

-We have made extra room available for visitors in some shopping areas and narrow streets, to give everyone space to keep 1.5 meters distance from one another.
+We have made extra room available for visitors in some shopping areas and narrow streets.

 Bicycles may not be parked in these streets.
 The city has installed extra bike racks in several locations in the city centre where cyclists can store their bicycles for free.